hybridgroup/gocv-site/content/getting-started/macos.md

     go get -u -d gocv.io/x/gocv

-Now, install OpenCV 3.4.3 using Homebrew:
+You can install OpenCV 4.0.0 using Homebrew.

-	brew install opencv

-Note that if you already have an earlier version of OpenCV installed, you should upgrade it to the latest version, instead of installing:
+If you already have an earlier version of OpenCV (3.4.x) installed, you should probably remove it before installing the new version:

-	brew upgrade opencv
+	brew uninstall opencv

-You can avoid many problems with GoCV on macOS just by making sure that you do not have multiple versions of OpenCV installed, and are using the latest version.
+You can then install OpenCV 4.0.0:

+	brew install hybridgroup/tools/opencv

+This new Homebrew recipe will install only OpenCV 4.0.0 without all of the Python dependencies.

 ### pkgconfig Installation
 pkg-config is used to determine the correct flags for compiling and linking OpenCV.